machdyne/blaustahl/README.md

 3. Open PuTTY and set connection type to Serial.
 Enter COMx (e.g. COM4) in the serial line box and press the Open button.

-Note: The default firmware on older devices isn't recognized by Windows, if that is the case please [update your firmware](#firmware) to [blaustahl_cdconly.uf2](firmware) in order to access Blaustahl from Windows.
-If you ordered Blaustahl recently the cdc\_only firmware will be installed by default and should be recognized by Windows.

 ### Nix Flake Support

 For users who prefer Nix, a [Nix Flake](https://nixos.wiki/wiki/Flakes) is now available to simplify building and using Blaustahl's firmware and utility tools.
 This section offers an alternative method that does not replace the existing instructions for non-Nix environments.